carlosp420/PyPhyloGenomics/doc/getting-started.rst

 .. _OrthoDB: http://cegg.unige.ch/orthodb6
 .. _OrthoDB6_Arthropoda_tabtex.gz: ftp://cegg.unige.ch/OrthoDB6/

-For this guick getting-started guide, we will download the table of orthologous genes for Arthropoda from OrthoDB's ftp server OrthoDB6_Arthropoda_tabtex.gz_.
+For this quick getting-started guide, we will download the table of orthologous genes for Arthropoda from OrthoDB's ftp server OrthoDB6_Arthropoda_tabtex.gz_.

 Starting off: